techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

     * This is a monotonically increasing counter, so use a DIFF() or RATE() [metric math function](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html#metric-math-syntax) to see the _new_ occurences per time period.

-    * Periodic DNS queries to localhost from cron ensure that `tx-NOERROR` should increase at least once per minute while the RDNS Forwarder is functioning properly, even when no external clients are making queries.
+    * Periodic DNS queries to localhost from inside the instance ensure that `tx-NOERROR` should increase at least once per minute while the RDNS Forwarder is functioning properly, even when no external clients are making queries.

-    * Technical note: `tx-NOERROR` comes from [BIND nsstat](https://bind9.readthedocs.io/en/latest/reference.html#name-server-statistics-counters) QrySuccess, which counts "queries which return a NOERROR response with at least one answer RR."
+    * Technical note: `tx-NOERROR` comes from [BIND nsstat](https://bind9.readthedocs.io/en/latest/reference.html#name-server-statistics-counters) `QrySuccess`, which counts "queries which return a NOERROR response with at least one answer RR."
 This does _not_ include the "negative" responses of NXDOMAIN, or NOERROR with zero answer records (sometimes called "NXRRSET" but not technically a distinct [RCODE](https://datatracker.ietf.org/doc/html/rfc1035#section-4.1.1)); those responses also indicate successful and correct behavior on the part of the RDNS Forwarder, but are typically a small minority share compared to `tx-NOERROR`.

-  * collectd_bind_value `tx-SERVFAIL` (from BIND nsstat QrySERVFAIL) counts the number of queries that resulted in SERVFAIL ([RCODE](https://datatracker.ietf.org/doc/html/rfc1035#section-4.1.1) 2).
+  * collectd_bind_value `tx-SERVFAIL` (from BIND nsstat `QrySERVFAIL`) counts the number of queries that resulted in SERVFAIL ([RCODE](https://datatracker.ietf.org/doc/html/rfc1035#section-4.1.1) 2).

-    * SERVFAIL responses do not necessarily indicate a malfunction of the RDNS Forwarder; they often occur when the RDNS Forwarder is legitimately unable to answer a query for a particular domain name because of a problem with that domain's _authoritative_ DNS.
-However, an excessive quantity of SERVFAIL responses may be a sign that something is wrong.
+    * SERVFAIL responses do not necessarily indicate a malfunction of the RDNS Forwarder; they often occur when the RDNS Forwarder is legitimately unable to answer a query for a particular domain name because of a problem with that domain's authoritative DNS.
+However, an _excessive_ quantity of SERVFAIL responses may be a sign that something is wrong.

 ## How to Deploy